felipefranco-ldn/greenwise/client/README.md

 # GreenWise

-GreenWise is a web application that allows users to estimate their environmental footprint and, after visualising their results, users will be encouraged to take action to reduce and compensate their impact.
+GreenWise is a React web application that allows users to estimate their environmental footprint and, after visualising their results, users will be encouraged to take action to reduce and compensate their impact.

 ## Author